alchemyplatform/aa-sdk/site/signers/eoa.md

   transport: custom(window.ethereum),
 });

-// this can now be used as an owner for a Smart Contract Account export const eoaSigner = new WalletClientSigner( client,
+// this can now be used as an signer for a Smart Contract Account export const eoaSigner = new WalletClientSigner( client,
   "json-rpc" //signerType